gitmachtl/scripts/cardano/mainnet/README.md

 Also you wanna transfer 20 ADA from smallwallet1 to smallwallet3 at the same time, only transfering the offlineTransfer.json once.

 <details>
-   <summary><b>Show Example ... </b>:bookmark_tabs:<br></summary>
+   <summary><b>Show Example ... </b>📑<br></summary>

-<br>**Online-Machine:**
+<br>**Online- or Light-Machine:**

-Make sure you have your owner.payment.addr and smallwallet1.addr file on your Online-Machine, if not, copy it over from your Offline-Machine like a normal filecopy or use the attach->extract method we used in the example [here](#generate-some-wallets-for-the-daily-operator-work)
+Make sure you have your owner.payment.addr and smallwallet1.addr file on your Online- or Light-Machine, if not, copy it over from your Offline-Machine like a normal filecopy or use the attach->extract method we used in the example [here](#generate-some-wallets-for-the-daily-operator-work)

 1. Add/Update the current UTXO balance for owner.payment in the offlineTransfer.json by running<br>```./01_workOffline.sh add owner.payment```
 1. Add/Update the current UTXO balance for smallwallet1 in the offlineTransfer.json by running<br>```./01_workOffline.sh add smallwallet1```

-:floppy_disk: Transfer the offlineTransfer.json to the Offline-Machine.
+💾 Transfer the offlineTransfer.json to the Offline-Machine.

 **Offline-Machine:** (same steps like working online)

 1. Generate the transaction to transfer 1000000000 lovelaces from owner.payment to smallwallet3<br>```./01_sendLovelaces.sh owner.payment smallwallet3 1000000000```
 1. Generate the transaction to transfer 20000000 lovelaces from smallwallet1 also smallwallet3<br>```./01_sendLovelaces.sh smallwallet1 smallwallet3 20000000```

-:floppy_disk: Transfer the offlineTransfer.json to the Online-Machine.
+💾 Transfer the offlineTransfer.json to the Online- or Light-Machine.

-**Online-Machine:**
+**Online- or Light-Machine:**

 1. Execute the first created offline transaction now on the blockchain by running<br>```./01_workOffline.sh execute```
 1. Execute the second created offline transaction now on the blockchain by running<br>```./01_workOffline.sh execute``` again